nkitan/AirPaint/README.md

 # AirPaint
-a python script that can draw on air requires opencv, numpy and the keyboard module
+a python script that can draw on air.

+requires opencv, numpy and the keyboard module

 # Setup